3DSX/alb.github.io/README.md

 ## How to use

-Theoretically, this bot should work on any modern web browser.
-All of the files needed to run the bot are already in this repository.
+Theoretically, these bots should work on any modern web browser.
+All of the files needed to run the bots are already in this repository.
 They can be invoked by launching the appropriate index HTML file:
 * `index.html` is for the Buster aimbot in Free for All mode
 * `index_race.html` is for the Flash racing bot in Drift Race mode

-**NOTE**: This bot requires cross-domain requests to work properly.
+**NOTE**: These bots requires cross-domain requests to work properly.
 Browsers prevent this by default, but it can be configured.
 On Chrome/Chromium, you can use the `--disable-web-security` argument.
 It is also recommended to use the `--user-data-dir` flag, otherwise it will use the default profile (which means that a new browser instance with these flags will not be launched if the browser is already running).

-For your convenience, there are shell scripts for Linux and Chromium that will launch the bot for you:
+For your convenience, there are shell scripts for Linux and Chromium that will launch the bots for you:
 * `start_freeforall.sh` starts the Buster aimbot
 * `start_race.sh` starts the Flash racing bot